-Since students in the HPM track often obtain internships in organizations in which they are expected to work on multiple projects that are not research-focused, students will need to select one main project among their many missions for their thesis.
-It is possible that these projects do not have a research angle, but rather entail the design and/or implementation of a public health intervention or a literature review to support policy design, evaluation or recommendation.
-If this is the case, the HPM thesis format will closely resemble the 'traditional' research thesis, but can have some minor modifications.
-In this case, your thesis can be adapted and modified in consultation with the HPM track coordinator and the academic advisor.
-It will still require that you take some distance from the internship project to consider a broader, more far-reaching implication for public health.
+Social and behavioral sciences investigate the influence of different environmental, sociocultural and behavioral factors on health outcomes among different populations, and provide insights on how to improve populations' health by acting on these factors.
+Students concentrating in these fields learn how community and social factors contribute to a variety of public health solutions, programs, local interventions and policies.
+Since students in the SBSPH track often obtain internships in field-based and service-oriented organizations (e.g. NGOs; local health agencies and governing bodies; municipalities...) in which they may work on multiple projects and tasks that are not research-focused, students will need to select one main project among their many missions/tasks for their thesis.
+It is possible that these tasks do not have a research angle, but rather entail the design and/or implementation of a public health intervention or a literature review to support intervention design, evaluation or recommendation.
+It is also possible to take advantage of the internship to design a study including data collection (e.g. interviews; online survey; questionnaires; observation... among staff, users, network..) in relation to a simple research question that interest both parties.
+In any case, it is necessary that you take some distance from the internship project to consider a broader, more far-reaching implication for public health.